klaus-strele/shipshape/README.md

 ```cmd
 npm install -g @kstrele/shipshape
 ```
-If you have downloaded or cloned the github repository, you can install it from within its root folder with:
+In case you have downloaded or cloned the github repository, you can install it from within its root folder with:

 ```cmd
 npm install -g .